Skip to main content

 Detection: Techniques and Tradeoffs

-Sigvex runs 361 detectors across EVM, SVM, and ZK runtimes, organized by severity.
+Sigvex runs over 300 detectors across EVM, SVM, and ZK runtimes, organized by severity.
 Details on specific detectors and the detection techniques (CFG traversal, data flow analysis, taint tracking, symbolic execution, and e-graph constraint satisfaction) are covered in Vulnerability Detection Framework and E-Graph Constraint Satisfaction.
 This section focuses on the design decisions that affect the pipeline as a whole.

 Confidence scoring.
 Each finding carries a 0.0–1.0 confidence score.
 The score accounts for pattern match strength, whether semantic validation confirmed the pattern, context analysis (does the function have a reentrancy guard?), and historical correlation with known exploit patterns.
 High-confidence findings are prioritized in the report; low-confidence findings are surfaced but labeled.